adam-mckenna/personal-site/_posts/2018-03-05-three-things-i-learnt-at-concat-2018-and-other-reasons-to-visit-salzburg.markdown

 Another interesting topic that Nicole touched on was _Progressive Loading_ with an [Application Shell Architecture](https://developers.google.com/web/fundamentals/architecture/app-shell) - the concept of loading particular elements before the entire page loads.

 With a 'traditional' website, everything is rendered immediately when the stylesheets, and other resources, have been loaded.
-Whereas, when leverging the Application Shell Architecture, specific elements can be loaded earlier in the rendering process to create an impression of a faster loading website, even though the website hasn't _actually_ loaded faster.
+Whereas, when leveraging the Application Shell Architecture, specific elements can be loaded earlier in the rendering process to create an impression of a faster loading website, even though the website hasn't _actually_ loaded faster.

 The best part of this effect, in my opinion, is the simplicity of its implementation.
 All you need to do is serve the applicable CSS via a `<style>` tag at the top of the page.
 The rest of the website styles can continue to be served via a stylesheet.
 The browser will automatically prioritise the styles served at the top of the page, rendering them while the stylesheet loads.